 The mountain range Tian Shan with its majestic peaks, and the three bright blue lakes called Kolsai Lakes located in the mountain range Kungei Alatau is definitely worth a visit.
 Here you can go sailing, fishing, horseback riding and swimming as well as skiing and ice skating in winter.
 If water sports are more your thing, just head for the river 'Il River' nestled between Lake Qapshaghay and Lake Balhash, where there are lots of cool activities!

 Nature reserves in Kazakhstan

-The nature reserve 'Kurgaldjino' is located in northern Kazakhstan, and includes the world's northernmost population of beautiful pink flamingos.
+The nature reserve 'Kurgaldjino' is located in northern Kazakhstan and includes the world's northernmost population of beautiful pink flamingos.
 The nature reserve 'Naurzum' has a wonderfully varied landscape of pine trees and sand dunes.
 Bird enthusiasts can watch swans and eagles here.
 In central Kazakhstan you'll find the large and unique lake 'Balkh', which consists of saltwater and freshwater - worth seeing, no doubt!

-Climate in Kazakhstan
+Culinary experiences in Kazakhstan

 Taste the famous Kazakh chai tea that you can get at local cafes, called Chai-Khan - teashop.
 If you are planning to travel to more remote areas you may come across the opportunity to test the local beverage 'Shubat', or in other words - camel milk.
 You should also try 'Plov' - a delicious dish made of fried rice, carrots, meat and chunks of tomato or raisins.
-Since both Kazakhstan and its neighboring countries are somewhat challenging destinations we recommend organising round trips with the tour operator Dragoman.
-They can help you get the best experiences without having to waste precious time by understanding the transport network and provide accommodation.
-We guarantee an adventourous travel experience!
-Last but not least: remember to obtain a visa well in advance of your trip.